 - It has a compact / portable / battery powered Host-PC for research outside of the lab.

-- The Black Box ToolKit USB Response Pad is millisecond accurate.
+- The Black Box ToolKit Response Pad (left) and the Millikey Button Box (right) are both millisecond accurate.

-- Recognized as a keyboard, so it can be used with any operating system or programming approach.
+- Each is recognized as a USB keyboard, so can be used with any operating system or programming approach.

-- Large arcade-style buttons with clear caps that can be removed to place your own information beneath.
+- Both have arcade-style buttons with clear caps that can be removed to place your own information beneath.

 - The Analog Output card is intended for research settings in which digital gaze data cannot be accessed over the ethernet link.